Paris Saint-Germain FC in international football: History

-Early days in Europe (1982–1991)
+Early days in Europe

 Paris Saint-Germain won their first major title, the Coupe de France, in 1982.
 This success opened the doors to Europe for PSG for the first time in their history, securing a place in the 1982–83 UEFA Cup Winners' Cup.
 PSG were the first Parisian club to play in Europe since the 1960s, when Racing Paris and Stade Français participated in the Inter-Cities Fairs Cup.
 Expectations were enormous, and PSG strengthened their squad with Kees Kist, Osvaldo Ardiles and Yugoslavian magician Safet Sušić, who remains to this day one of the greatest players in the club's history.
 They joined an already well-rounded squad, featuring experienced players Dominique Bathenay, Dominique Rocheteau, Mustapha Dahleb and Nambatingue Toko, as well as promising young academy products Luis Fernandez, Jean-Claude Lemoult and Jean-Marc Pilorget.

 PSG midfielder Luis Fernandez against Juventus in 1983.

 The Parisians made their European debut against Lokomotiv Sofia in Bulgaria.
 Without playmaker Dahleb, they were fortunate to suffer a narrow 1–0 defeat.
-At the Parc des Princes, Georges Peyroche's men dominated from start to finish but were on the verge of elimination when Lokomotiv responded to Toko's goal just after halftime.
+At the Parc des Princes, Toko scored the club's first goal in European competition, but PSG were on the brink of elimination when Lokomotiv equalized shortly after halftime.
 They now needed two more goals.
 Bathenay quickly restored the lead to a PSG side that had to wait until the final ten minutes to seal their thrilling qualification for the round of 16.
 Toko capitalized on a cross from Pascal Zaremba to score a superb half-volley before Michel N'Gom and Lemoult ended any hopes of a comeback for the visitors with a 5–1 scoreline.